 Private Donor Scholarships.
-More than 7,200 students at ASU receive private donor scholarships.
 Most of these scholarship funds are provided by employers, private individuals, organizations, and corporations.
 In most cases, the private donor specifies the criteria used by the Scholarship Office to identify candidates for a particular scholarship.

 University Scholarships.
-More than 5,400 ASU students receive a scholarship from university sources that is generally in the value of tuition and/or fees.
+These scholarships are generally in the value of tuition and/or fees.
 The largest source for university scholarships is the waiver program authorized by the Arizona Board of Regents.
 In addition, many scholarships are funded from a general endowment fund.
 Some of the typical areas targeted for these scholarships are top academic seniors in Arizona high schools, students who demonstrate leadership, students who demonstrate scholastic or scientific abilities, students with disabilities, and nontraditional students.